Amazon RDS Blue/Green Deployments

 • Large Objects with Low I/O rate

-• DynamoDB uses SSD drives and is optimized for workloads with a high I/O rate per GB stored.
-If the applications stores very large amounts of data that are infrequently accessed, S3 might be a better choice
+• DynamoDB uses SSD drives and is optimized for high I/O workloads.
+If the application stores very large amounts of infrequently accessed data, S3 or the Standard-IA table class might be more cost-effective.

 Performance